recsyschallenge/2014/rules/index.md

 title: Rules
 layout: default
 ---
+#General Rules
-To submit a run you should follow some rules which are listed below.
+To participate in the RecSys challenge you should follow some rules which are listed below.

 ###No private sharing outside teams
 Sharing the dataset outside of teams is not permitted.
 However, publishing or sharing your code is encouraged.